badd-labs/badd-labs/lab3/README.md

   });
 ```

-The arguments in sendTransaction() are explained below:
+The arguments of sendTransaction() are explained below:

 - `var1`: This argument is an account address of the sender.
-- `var2`: a byte string containing the associated data of the message.
+- `var2`: A byte string containing the associated data of the message.
 - `var3`: The argument is an account address of receiver.
 - `var4`: The argument is the error message if the request fails.
 - `var5`: The argument is the result of the request after successful execution.

-For more details, refer to the [[link](https://github.com/ethereum/wiki/wiki/JavaScript-API#web3ethsendtransaction)]
+For more details, refer to the [link](https://github.com/ethereum/wiki/wiki/JavaScript-API#web3ethsendtransaction)

 #### INSTRUCTIONS FOR RUNNING THE PROVIDED PROGRAM

-* This section requires you to know how to run a `geth` in a terminal which was covered in the Lab `Blockchain Storage and Mining on Campus` [[link](https://github.com/BlockchainLabSU/SUBlockchainLabs/blob/master/lab3.1/README.md)].
+* This section requires you to know how to run a `geth` in a terminal which was covered in the Lab `Blockchain Storage and Mining on Campus` [[link](https://github.com/BlockchainLabSU/SUBlockchainLabs/blob/master/lab1/README.md)].

-**Note: You can re-use all the data from your previous lab3.
+**Note: You can re-use all the data from your previous lab1.
 For example:**

 ```
 $ mkdir -p sdfs_lab
-$ cp -r lab3/bkc_data sdfs_ab
+$ cp -r lab1/bkc_data sdfs_lab
 ```

-* In this lab, you need to enable RPC
+* In this lab, you need to enable RPC after you start `geth`

 ```
 > admin.startRPC()